andrew/ultimate-awesome/README.md

 - [awesome-visual-representation-learning-with-transformers](https://github.com/alohays/awesome-visual-representation-learning-with-transformers) - Awesome Transformers (self-attention) in Computer Vision.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [awesome-exploration-rl](https://github.com/opendilab/awesome-exploration-rl) - A curated list of awesome exploration RL resources (continually updated).
-- [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
+- [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
+Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
-- [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
-Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.
+- [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
+- [awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。.
 - [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-prml-ja](https://github.com/tsg-ut/awesome-prml-ja) - インターネット各地に散逸する「パターン認識と機械学習」の解説資料を集約するリポジトリ.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.